September 2023

 The module Understanding Spirituality will enable you to understand the concepts of spiritualties and faith formation in contemporary society.
 The module will also develop an understanding of what issues and trends in faith and spirituality may particularly affect people today.

-You will be assessed using a variety of methods, some of these include tutorials, delivering a seminar, poster presentation, and a reflective portfolio.
+You will be assessed using a variety of methods, some of these include tutorials, delivering a seminar to peers, poster presentation, and a reflective portfolio.

 All of these assessments will include links to your experience as a Chaplain as well as to your academic reading and development.

-Graduates have continued in their Chaplaincy ministry, often moving into leadership roles, or from voluntary to paid positions.
+Graduates have continued in their Chaplaincy Practice, often moving into leadership roles, or from voluntary to paid positions.

 Our first teaching session will be